 Pala Band of Mission Indians, California

-My name is Joseph Ravago, and I am Cupeño from the reservation of the Pala Band of Mission Indians in California.
-I currently serve as the Project Coordinator for Indian Health Council’s resolution initiative, funded by the California Reducing Disparities Project.
+My name is Joseph Ravago and I am Cupeño, growing up on the Pala Band of Mission Indians reservation in California.
+I currently serve as the Program Manager for Indian Health Council’s Community Opioid Intervention Prevention Program, funded by Indian Health Service.
 I earned a B.A. in Anthropology and African American Studies from Georgetown University.
 Through TYAC, I look forward to learning more about tribes across the nation and advocating for youth-centered behavioral health approaches across Indian Country.

 Navajo Nation, Navajo